I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

-He’s a very talented guy who’s been working in a few different salons over the past year but he has always been dreaming about starting a salon of his own.
+He’s a very talented guy who’s been working in a few different salons over the past year, but he has always dreamed about starting his own salon.

-His main challenge was financing as he wasn’t sure if the savings he had would be enough to get going.
-So I started thinking – how much does it cost to start a salon?
+His main challenge was financing, as he wasn’t sure if his savings would be enough to get going.
+So I started thinking—how much does it cost to start a salon?

 How much does it cost to open a salon?
-The cost of starting a salon starts at around $62’000 for a good but basic setup in your own physical location.
+Starting a salon costs around $62’000 for a good but basic setup in your own physical location.
 Nail salon start-up costs are typically lower than for hair salons or barbershops.
-The cost can be significantly higher ($500’000+) but there are also ways you can start your salon business on a much smaller budget ($2’000).
-Let’s go through the salon expenses you need to plan for in your salon start-up budget.
+The cost can be significantly higher ($500’000+), but there are also ways you can start your salon business on a much smaller budget ($2’000).

 Salon Expenses List – What Include in Your Beauty Salon Budget